-A student is an Out-of-District resident for tuition purposes only if his or her legal residence is located in the state of Arkansas (outside of the Bentonville or Rogers school district).
-This means that Arkansas is the legal place of residence of the student for all purposes and that the student demonstrates by good faith acts the intent to make Arkansas his or her permanent home.
+A student is an Out-of-District resident for tuition purposes only if his or her current residence is located in the state of Arkansas (outside of the Bentonville or Rogers school district).
+This means that Arkansas is the current place of residence of the student for all purposes.

 You are an Out-of-District student if you currently live and have lived within the State of Arkansas for six consecutive months prior to the first day of classes.
-Mere physical presence in the state of Arkansas is not sufficient to establish residency or demonstrate future intent.
 Out-of-District residents pay tuition of \$122.50 per credit hour.